 - Old Navy/Gap: Reader quote: “Old Navy maternity is BIG.
 I did just fine in Old Navy XXL Maternity sizes for almost everything — especially yoga pants, tops, etc.” (Pictured above: reddish sweater knit maternity dress, available up to size XXL.)

 - Motherhood Maternity/Destination Maternity: Reader quote: “I had a few pairs of pants from Motherhood Maternity.
 They were not fabric I enjoyed, but they looked OK.”
-(Update: Destination Maternity now has an entire plus-size line!)
+(2019 Update: Destination Maternity is bringing back their plus-size line soon — stay tuned!)

 - JCPenney: Reader quote: “JCPenney carries good work clothes for plus size maternity.
 I was really happy with their stuff.
 (God bless JCPenney!)
 Their pants are way better than Destination Maternity pants.”
 (Pictured above: black maternity dress in sizes 1X-3X.)